HotNoob/HotNoob/README.md

 ### Hi there 👋

-Full Stack / ALL STACK / I r program everything and do everything person. the jack of all computer things, master of i stopped counting.
+Full Stack / ALL STACK / I r program everything and do everything person. the jack of all computer things and trades, master of i stopped counting.

 **Specialties**: Servers, SAN / Storage, Networking, Programming, Management, Virtualization & Cloud, Getting shit done.
 Linux or windows, doesnt matter.